aptos-labs/developer-docs/docs/move/book/generics.md

 ### Type Argument Mismatch

-If you specify the type arguments and they conflict with the actual values supplied, an error will be given:
+If you specify the type arguments, and they conflict with the actual values supplied, an error will be given:

 ```move
 fun foo() {